 Pyllobius maculicornis (Germar, 1824)

 This is another of the large group of bright green/gold weevils.
-Very similar to Phyllobius pomaceus (very commonly seen on Nettles) Phyllobius maculicornis is also found on Nettles and a wide range of other plants.
+Very similar to Phyllobius pomaceus (very commonly seen on Nettles) Phyllobius maculicornis is also found on Nettles, but also on a wide range of other plants.
 Differences between the species are extremely subtle.
-The green/gold coplouration is caused by a dusting of fine scales, which eventually rub off.
-This was one of several seen during July at Sherwood Forest NNR.
+The green/gold colouration is caused by a dusting of fine scales, which eventually rub off.
+A common species in and around the Sherwood Forest area.

 ...